 Using a UART to Implement a 1-Wire Bus Master

-Abstract: This application note explains how to use a microprocessor's UART to implement a 1-Wire® bus master.
-It includes an explanation of the required electrical interface, UART configuration, and timing relationship between UART and 1-Wire signals.
-The flexibility offered in setting up UART byte timing allows straightforward implementation of 1-Wire time slots as well as the reset and presence detect pulses.
-With the inclusion of deep transmit and receive FIFOs, several byte values can be transferred on the 1-Wire bus with just a few clock cycles per bit required from the main processor.
+This application note explains how to use a microprocessor's UART to implement a 1-Wire® bus master.
+It includes an explanation of the required electrical interface, UART configuration, and timing relationship between the UART and 1-Wire signals.
+Additionally, it references the UART 1-Wire Master software utility, which generates both standard and overdrive speed timings to aide in development.
+The flexibility offered in setting up the UART byte timing allows the straightforward implementation of 1-Wire time slots as well as the Reset and Presence Detect pulses.

-This application note includes an explanation of the required electrical interface, UART configuration, and timing relationship between UART and 1-Wire signals.
-A general understanding of 1-Wire communications is assumed.
-Typical timing and logic levels are used in the following discussion and the reader should refer to particular 1-Wire device data sheets for specific timing and voltage specifications and tolerances.
+This application note includes an explanation of the required electrical interface, UART configuration, and timing relationship between the UART and 1-Wire signals.
+A general understanding of 1-Wire communication is assumed.
+Typical timing and logic levels are used in the following discussion.
+Refer to the 1-Wire device data sheets for specific timing and voltage specifications and tolerances.

 UART to 1-Wire Electrical Interface